 You can see how tired I looked on the morning of day two when recovering by the pool at my hotel.

-On New Year’s Day travelling back was even more tiring even though the flight was only 1 hour 40 minutes.
-Thai Smile was delayed and so I ended up getting home at 11:30pm.
+On New Year’s Day traveling back was even more tiring even though the flight was only 1 hour 40 minutes.
+Thai Smile was delayed and so I ended up getting home at 11:30 pm.

 The following two days I spent with my two kids at the pool relaxing as much as I could with two energetic kids jumping and pulling me.

 I was glad to be back home.
 Like always when I go away, getting back to the family is amazing.

 A great experience and am very glad to have had the opportunity to see Armin van Buuren live.